Hands in gloves holding a mesh bag filled with apples, surrounded by more apples in a vibrant setting.

 Wright Locke Farm

-Tracy Snyder Molina: Go organic raspberry picking!
+Tracy Snyder Molina said: Go organic raspberry picking!
 Wright Locke Farm offers pick-your-own organic raspberries in late summer.
 Sign up to become a volunteer with your kids and help with the setup and picking stations during "open pick hours."
 Solo volunteers should be over 12 years, but younger children and parents are exceptions pending they volunteer together - contact to confirm.

 Little Brothers-Friends of the Elderly

-Tracy Snyder Molina: Little Brothers-Friends of the Elderly is an organization committed to relieving isolation and loneliness among the elderly.
+Tracy Snyder Molina said: Little Brothers-Friends of the Elderly is an organization committed to relieving isolation and loneliness among the elderly.
 Give the gift of companionship by visiting a senior citizen who may be isolated, deliver holiday meals and provide transportation for elders able to attend holiday celebrations, or volunteer at the Pop-Up Pantry and help elders to independently "shop."
 Another way to help from home with your kids is to volunteer to bake treats to accompany meal deliveries.

 The Greater Boston Food Bank